• Skip to primary navigation

 I will never forget this experience because it was so out of the ordinary.
 We sat on weak plastic chairs on a fold away table and I remember seeing hanging sheets and shirts from the sellers in the market.

 The lentil soup was served simply in a bland soup bowl and garnished with lemon and lots of freshly torn bread.
 I remember the smokiness from the paprika and the brightness from the freshly squeezed lemon.
-The combination is out of this world.
+The combination is out of this world and at the first bite, I was mesmerized at how such a simple soup could express such bold flavors!

 This simple lentil soup is full of some fantastically bold flavors and hearty grains.
 There are a lot of ingredients, but everything cooks down in nearly 30 minutes and will taste like the soup has been cooking for hours!